Quick Answer

 - Brief eye contact

 These are universally comfortable.
+These are usually safe in everyday situations.

 Using Hands in Practical Situations